|EWU Policy 402-02||Authority: EWU Board of Trustees|

 4-1.
 Reporting Options

 Individuals who believe they have been subjected to discrimination or retaliation are encouraged to report such incidents to the university and seek advice and assistance as soon as possible.
-Employees, except licensed professionals at Counseling and Psychological Services (CAPS), who become aware of such incidents are mandated to report such incidents as outlined below.
+Employees, except licensed professionals at Counseling and Wellness Services, who become aware of such incidents are mandated to report such incidents as outlined below.

-A complainant or witness who is threatened in any way should immediately report these concerns to the University Police or Director of Equal Opportunity.
+A complainant or witness who is threatened in any way should immediately report these concerns to the University Police or Director of Civil Rights Investigations.

 4-2.
 Good Faith